[Updated on 12 March 2018]

 Great organisational vision enables you to build long-term employee commitment!

-Last year, I conducted several Succession Planning review sessions at various companies and a common theme was the loss of their younger talents.
+I’ve conducted several Succession Planning review sessions at various companies and a common theme was the loss of their younger talents.
 Backfilling these vacated roles became extremely challenging, causing operational and growth issues.
 As I poked for answers, the usual cry of money, culture and leadership issues were cited.